evagoras/ezCFJSON/README.md

 <img src="https://github.com/evagoras/ezCFJSON/blob/master/toNative.png" alt="toNative() result" width="400">

 ## Property attributes
-All attributes live under a custom prefix of `json:` to avoid conflicting with any default ones.
+All attributes live under a custom prefix of `json:` to avoid conflicting with the default.

 ### json:type
 The default is `string`.
 It correctly serializes and deserializes into the correct Java types based on the attribute you assign.